UVA-PCL/sd3-hadoop/README.md

    where TRACENAME is the name of the trace file generated with scripts/trace-generator, which should be the location configured in config.sh. and OUTPUT-FILE is the absolute path where the experiment output will be located.
+   This output will include statitsics like the portion of local requests and the amount of data transferred locally and remotely.
+   The bandwidth includes the amount data read or written (locally or remotely) when replaying the trace, but the bandwidth for replication is accounted to by the cluster replicated from only.
    Each cluster will write their own output file postfixed with `.1`, `.2`, etc.
    (Java code in `sd3.ReadTrace`)

-   By default, this runs trials of the trace with different replication policies.
+   By default, this runs trials of the trace with different replication policies, deleting any existing replicas in between trials.
    Change the `main()` function sd3.ReadTrace to edit this behavior.

+   Although the generated trace files interleave operations from each cluster, the current replay of the trace does not try to keep the different clusters explicitly in sync, so one cluster may start operations later in the trace than another cluster.

 *  a tool for erasing extra replicas of files in `scripts/delete-extra` (Java code in sd3.DeleteExtra)